deontologician/restnavigator/README.md

 ### Planned for the future
 * Ability to add hooks for different types, rels and profiles.
 If a link has one of these properties, it will call your hook when doing a server call.
-* Take advantage of the "HTTP caching pattern" for embedded resources, and will treat embedded documents as permission not to dereference a link.
-Rest navigator handles this seamlessly underneath, so you don't have to worry about whether a resource is embedded or not.
 * Since HAL doesn't specify what content type POSTs, PUTs, and PATCHes need to have, you can specify the hooks based on what the server will accept.
 This can trigger off either the rel type of the link, or rest navigator can do content